-The Historic Route by Air
+The Historic Route (with domestic flights)

 Duration: 10 day Book Now!
 Day 1: Depart Europe/USA/China on Ethiopian Airlines Day 2: Arrive Addis Ababa about 0700 and transfer to hotel of your choice.
 After lunch, city tour….